jcongCai/personal-website/content/_index.md

       description: |2-
           During the undergraduate education, the following were mastered:
           * Fundamental science: Mathematics, physics and chemistry
-          * Earth science: Gain a comprehensive understanding of the Earth from atmosphere, geosphere, geomorphology and             ocean currents.
+          * Earth science: Gain a comprehensive understanding of the earth system, mainly about connections between the atmosphere, hydrosphere, lithosphere, and biosphere in terms of matter and energy.
           * Environmental management: Including ecological restoration, environmental modelling, environmental economics,             environmental policy analysis, environmental risk assessment, ecotoxicology

       location: Nanjing, Jiangsu